enriqc3/CMPS-3240-Loop-Unrolling/README.md

 ## Background

 Instruction-level parallelism enables the processor to execute many instructions at once.
 Consider a baseline system, a  single issue MIPS architecture that has five stages: IF, ID, EXE, MEM and WB.
-Pipelining allows the processor to accomodate many instructions at once.
+Pipelining allows the processor to accommodate many instructions at once.
 It segments each instruction into different stages.
 It enables something like this:

 ```
 IF  ID  EXE MEM WB